 A tag is a metadata attached to a resource with the ability to identify a resource easily.
 It is always in a key-value pair, meaning that each tag is a simple label (key) with a value associated with it.
 Many users solely use tags to give a common name to a resource, but if a resource is tagged well and managed for a proper use case, it will help with multiple use cases.

 - Tagging for Deployment: Whether the deployed resource is Development / Production or Test.

 - Tagging based on Application Usage: This is dependant on the use case of that resource.
 Specifically, it depends on whether the application is hosted on EC2 is Web Application / App Server / Database / Analytic server, etc.

 - Tagging based on ownership: Sometimes, you will need to define who can access or who is responsible for the resource.
 It might be an IAM user or a Lambda function.

 - Tagging for Automation: Sometimes, you want to set up tags that will help identify the resource and bring automation such as backup, start, or stop the instance.

 - Tagging for Cost Structure: In some cases, there might be multiple cost centers within an organization using same AWS account.
 You can tag your resources based on those cost centers and use AWS tag-based reports to find the actual costs for each cost center.

 Think of an environment where there are hundreds of instances running.
 In that case, it can be difficult to identify the purpose of that resource.
 Here, tagging resources based on multiple categories can help manage them better programmatically as well as visually.
-As an example, you can have Production as well Test Database Servers.
+As an example, you can have Production as well as Test Database Servers.
 In this case, you tag each Production server separately along with additional tags for a Business Use case, as shown in the image.

 Putting Tagging Into Practice